-His articles have been published in venues such as the Papers of the British School at Rome, the Journal of Field Archaeology, the American Journal of Numismatics, the Numismatic Chronicle, and as chapters in various edited books.
+His articles have been published in venues such as the Papers of the British School at Rome, the Memoirs of the American Academy in Rome, the Journal of Field Archaeology, the American Journal of Numismatics, the Numismatic Chronicle, and as chapters in various edited books.
 He is, since January 2018, the editor of the American Journal of Numismatics for all contributions on the ancient world; AJN, published by the American Numismatic Society in New York, is a leading, international peer-reviewed journal that publishes critical research on ancient coinage.
 Dr. Elkins has excavated at archaeological sites in Texas, Italy, and Israel.
 He is presently the staff numismatist (coin specialist) at the excavations of the late Roman/Byzantine synagogue at Huqoq in Israel's Galilee region and at the excavations of the late Roman fort at Ayn-Gharandal in southern Jordan.
 Several Baylor students have accompanied Dr. Elkins to participate in fieldwork at Huqoq, Israel.

 In addition to pursuing his active research agenda, Dr. Elkins shares his knowledge and enthusiasm for ancient art with Baylor's students, involving the most promising students in his research and pushing them to excel.
 In 2014, he received the Undergraduate Research and Scholarly and Scholarly Achievement (URSA) Mentor of the Year Award from the URSA Steering Committee and the Office of the Vice Provost for Research for his dedication to and support of undergraduate research.
 His students regularly present their work at national conferences and at URSA Scholars Week.
-Since August 2018, he is Director of Undergraduate Research and Scholarly Achievement (URSA) at Baylor.
+From 2018 - 2020, he was Director of Undergraduate Research and Scholarly Achievement (URSA) for the Arts, Humanities, and Social Sciences at Baylor.
+In August 2020, he was named Director of the Allbritton Art Institute.